Did you know that alcohol is the biggest drug threat in the world?

 - Genetics – So far, a single identifiable “alcoholism gene” has not been found.
 However, it is known that alcoholism does run in families like other chronic diseases – diabetes, hypertension, heart disease, and cancer, for example.
 Up to half of a person’s risk of alcoholism is due to genetic vulnerability.

-The National Center for Biotechnology Information put out a report titled “Genes and Addiction”, surmising “Addictions are moderately to highly heritable”.
+The National Center for Biotechnology Information put out a report titled “Genes and Addiction”, surmising “Addictions are moderate to highly heritable”.
 This means that a person’s addiction risk is directly proportionate to how close their genetic relationship is to another person with a Substance Use Disorder.

 - Home and/or Social Environment –Regular exposure to drinking – especially during childhood or adolescence – is nearly as powerful an influence as genetics.
 The impact is greatest when a child witnesses parental drinking or intoxication.